monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 }
 ```

-On running the project now, a simple `console.log` of the library's exports shows that we are exporting our project correctly.
+On running the project now, a simple `console.log` of the library's exports shows that I am exporting our project correctly.

 This was a very messy entry.
 [Here is a link to the commit][commit-3a], there you can see the extent of my work here.

 I'm now going to build a simple browser-based version of the project.

+## Phase 3b - Typescript type definition export woes

+The project exports are being detected by VSCode as `any` type.
+This is frustrating.
+But it is now solved.

+Turns out that exporting a Typescript module with type definition files is harder than it looks at first glance.
+After wrestling with build tools, it came to light that webpack+typescript is totally capable of doing this for us, but the assumption is that the name of the module and the name of the typescript d.ts file must be exactly the same.

+I made sure this was the case.
+Now, `dist/conways-game-engine.js` and `dist/conways-game-engine.d.ts` are in-sync.
+There are extra definition files in there, too, that are referred to by `conways-game-engine.d.ts`

+Overall, a frustrating experience, but it's now working as expected.

+As a bonus, it is now also possible to use the library as a window object inside a browser.
+If the project is included in a `<script src="...">` tag, it should add the project to the window object at `window["@monarchwadia/conways-game-engine"]`.
+This was, the project can be included using a CDN.
+Cool!

+Amazing.
+Now that I'm past these hurdles, I'm finally ready to start building the project itself.

 [starting-commit]: https://github.com/monarchwadia/conways-game-engine/tree/v1.0.1
 [commit-0]: https://github.com/monarchwadia/conways-game-engine/commit/0bb4fc500fd84b4734270a3bb38ab3a115e55819